 Assembly will depend on the requirements of the box.
 The use of flaps and slots may be best for business who want to construct their boxes on demand.
 As well as these, boxes built with tape are often efficient to be constructed as and when they are required.
 Usually, for more robust boxes, glue and stitching are used to fold sections together and keep the box secure.

 Specific innovative machinery can construct boxes for you on demand.
-For example, Box on Demand is an on-demand box making machine.
+For example, Ribble Right Size is an on-demand box making machine.
 It creates the perfect size box depending on your needs to reduce waste and ensure the best fit.
 The box is constructed for you which can significantly reduce packing production time.

 After assembly, offcuts can be recycled to continue in the chain of box making.
 After the boxes have been branded, printed and utilised, they can be recycled and create a continuous cycle of recycled box manufacturing.